The Ultimate Guide to Leaf Peeping in Vermont, Colorado, and Beyond

 On the East Coast, New England reigns supreme as the leaf-peeping capital.
 While northern New England and Vermont in particular are known for the wild hues of orange, gold, and red, the entire region is typically lit up to some degree throughout the fall months.
 Here are a few must-see destinations:

 New Hampshire: Franconia Notch State Park and the Kancamagus Highway.
+White Mountains side-roads and lesser loops like the trip from Conway to Lincoln are also a great option.

 Massachusetts: The Berkshires offer rolling hills and a vibrant palette of autumn colors.

 We’re a bit partial, but Vermont is often considered the best spot in New England for leaf peeping, thanks to its vast acreage of forests and cooler climates that help facilitate that stark, crisp change.
 The best time to leaf peep in Vermont is typically late September through early or mid October, with peak foliage colors varying slightly depending on elevation and region.
 (The farther north and higher in elevation, the earlier in the season the leaves will turn.)
 Small towns like Stowe and Woodstock offer quintessential New England views, thanks to their scenic downtown areas and the surrounding mountains.
+Southern Vermont provides easy leaf peeping access to the rest of the Northeast, while the Northeast Kingdom boasts steep hikes and stunning scenery with fewer crowds.

 New England may steal the spotlight, but Colorado has its own stunning take on fall foliage.
 Golden Gate Canyon State Park, located just outside Denver, is an accessible way to soak in the golden aspen trees set against a backdrop of rugged mountains.
 Mid to late September is typically the best time for leaf peeping in Colorado.
 Head farther away from the hustle and bustle up I-70, and you’ll be rewarded with striking views of the Rockies set alight in gold.